developerfromjokela/HomeAssistant-NissanConnect/README.md

 ## Tested Vehicles
 This integration has been tested with the following vehicles:
-* Nissan Leaf Tekna (2022) - UK [@dan-r]
-* Nissan Qashqai (2021) - EU
-* Nissan Ariya - EU
+* Nissan Leaf (2012) - EU

-### North America
-The API used in North America is completely separate to Europe and it appears that Nissan USA are [a lot more hostile](https://tobis.dk/blog/the-farce-of-nissanconnect-north-america/) towards third-party access.
-Any future US support would rely on library support (such as [dartnissanconnectna](https://gitlab.com/tobiaswkjeldsen/dartnissanconnectna)) or someone in North America maintaining that side of things.
-If you're interested, get in touch!
+* Any other vehicle that works using app should work

+### Only for japan!
+The API used in Japan, and it has different authentication method and API paths compared to US and EU versions.

 ## Installation